collectionspace/cspace-ui.js/docs/installation/README.md

 </html>
 ```

 First, some JavaScript is loaded into the page.
 This is the minified production bundle of the CollectionSpace UI, which is available via the [UNPKG](https://unpkg.com) CDN.
 That CDN is not meant for production use; in production, you should download the bundle to your own server, and load it from there.
 An unminified bundle named cspaceUI.js is also available for development use.
-The example loads version 0.2.1 of the UI.
-To load a different version, replace `@0.2.1` with the desired version number.
-To see a list of all the versions, visit this page https://unpkg.com/cspace-ui/ and look in the upper-right corner.
+This example loads version 0.4.0 of the UI.
+To load a different version, replace `@0.4.0` with the desired version number.
+To see a list of all available versions, visit https://unpkg.com/cspace-ui/ and look in the dropdown menu in the upper-right corner.

 Once loaded, the JS bundle exports the global variable `cspaceUI`.
 This is a function, which may be called to initialize and render the UI.
 By default, the UI will be rendered into the `main` tag on the page.